neotoma/personal-web/README.md

 ## Developing and deploying

-With [Grunt](gruntjs.com) installed in addition to establishing your environment and data accordingly per the instructions above, you can run any of the following scripts to help with development and deployment:
+With [Grunt](gruntjs.com) installed in addition to establishing your environment and executables per the instructions above, you can run any of the following scripts to help with development and deployment:

 - `ember serve`: Runs the app and automatically reloads it when code changes are made during development
 - `grunt deploy`: Deploys environment and certificate file dependencies, deploys the app, runs `npm install` remotely to ensure any new dependencies are installed